 - Eligibility to nominate candidates for FAHA.

-AHA Fellows elected through the BCVS Council are required to maintain membership at the Premium Professional or Premium Professional Plus level, and to subscribe to the print Circulation Research journal.
-Failure to meet these requirements will result in the suspension of active Fellowship status.
+AHA Fellows elected through the BCVS Council are required to maintain membership at the Premium Professional or Premium Professional Plus level.
+Failure to meet this requirement will result in the suspension of active Fellowship status.

 Questions?
 Contact the AHA Fellowship Desk: